IjulienI/IjulienI/README.md

 ### 🧭 About

 I’m a 4th-year **Game Programming** student at **ArtFX Montpellier**, specialized in **C++ / Unreal Engine 5** gameplay systems and editor tooling.
-I build things that sit between the engine and the designers — plugins, custom components, analytics pipelines — and I love the moments where low-level code meets shipped gameplay.
+I build things that sit between the engine and the designers, plugins, custom components, analytics pipelines and I love the moments where low-level code meets shipped gameplay.

-Currently looking for a **6-month internship or first full-time position** in a AAA or ambitious AA studio.
+Currently looking for a **1 month internship** in a AAA or ambitious AA studio.

 -----